RussOakham/Avengers-Snap/TESTING.md

     ![Radial-Gradient-Cards](design-resources/images/firefox-bug.PNG)

-    After researching this online, I found [this posting on Stack Overflow](https://stackoverflow.com/questions/9604982/backface-visibility-not-working-properly-in-firefox-works-in-safari), which explained this was a bug with firefox's use of the 'backface-visibility: hidden' css style and the solution is to add 'transform: rotateX(0deg)' to both front and back face divs.
+    After researching this online, I found [this post on Stack Overflow](https://stackoverflow.com/questions/9604982/backface-visibility-not-working-properly-in-firefox-works-in-safari), which explained this was a bug with firefox's use of the *'backface-visibility: hidden'* css style and the solution is to add *'transform: rotateX(0deg)'* to both front and back face divs.

-    After adding the 'transform: rotateX(0deg)', the marvel character image and background now display correctly.
+    After adding the *'transform: rotateX(0deg)'*, the marvel character image and background now display correctly.

 - **Volume slider move with Mute/Unmute**: